instinctive/edu-advent-2022/day02.md

 #include "prelude.hs"
 ```

-This is a standard two-part problem:
+This is a standard two-part problem (part two not implemented yet):

 ```haskell
 main :: IO ()